-People interested in traveling to the Netherlands to work, live or study are advised to apply for a long-term entry visa with the IND and to ask details and information from our specialists in immigration in the Netherlands.
-There are certain conditions to meet and our consultants will offer you guidance step by step, including assistance when applying for a residence permit, in the same way as a Dutch immigration lawyer would do.
+People interested in traveling to the Netherlands to work, live or study are advised to apply for a long-term entry visa with the IND and to ask details and information from our specialists in immigration matters.
+There are certain conditions to meet and our immigration lawyer in the Netherlands will offer you guidance step by step, including assistance when applying for a residence permit.

 Non-EU citizens and long-term visa for the Netherlands

 Non-EU (European Union) or EEA (European Economic Area) citizens who want to receive a long-term visa for the Netherlands should prepare a cover letter which demonstrates the reasons for the visit in the country, the insurance which needs to be available for the entire Schengen area, a valid passport and identity card, the return tickets and the filled application form.
 The immigration officer can also ask for any other significant documents.
 A long-term entry visa to the Netherlands is available for 90 days, with the possibility to extend it.
 The foreign citizen will receive the IND authorization for the temporary stay in the country after a correct analysis of the documents.

 If a person needs to stay in the Netherlands for more than three months, than he/she needs to apply for a temporary residence permit (MVV).
 This can be obtained by applying to the Dutch Embassy in your home country.
 After the application is received by the embassy, it is going to be processed in the Netherlands by the authorities in charge.
 The decision is communicated to you and consequently a meeting is arranged so that you can be interviewed by the local embassy.

 One of the key elements after the approval of the application is to provide the alien number or the V number which is useful for receiving the visa from the authorities.
 For any other information you can discuss with our consultants in immigration to Netherlands, who can offer you all needed details on the procedure and who can explain to you which steps need to be performed in what order.